wazuh/wazuh-documentation/source/development/coredump.rst

 Using `systemd`
 ^^^^^^^^^^^^^^^

-To set up core dump generation using systemd, you can utilize systemd's built-in features for managing core dumps.
-Here's a step-by-step guide:
+Systemd allows centralized management and configuration of core dumps across your system.
+To set up core dump generation with systemd, use the built-in features as follows.

 #. **Check Core Dump Configuration**:
     First, verify the current core dump configuration: